cs0320-f25/typescript-csv-baleriechu/README.md

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
 bhenok
+I used generative AI specifically chatGPT for task B to to expand my perpsective on what a parser should have to compare with my own ideas and to get ideas for enhancements or edge cases.
 #### Total estimated time it took to complete project:
 7 hours
 #### Link to GitHub Repo: